deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 <p align="justify">

-Both source and target datasets are generated using `deeplenstronomy`.
+We generate strong lensing images for training and testing with `deeplenstronomy`.
 In the figure below, we show a single simulated strong lens in three bands ($g$, $r$, $z$) without noise (source domain; upper panel) and with DES-like noise (target domain; lower panel).
 The datasets (images and labels) can be downloaded from the project's zenodo site: [zenodo: Neural network prediction of strong lensing systems with domain adaptation and uncertainty quantification
 ](https://zenodo.org/records/13647416).

 &nbsp;